locationtech/geomesa/geomesa-tools/conf/sfts/tdrive/README.md

     geomesa ingest -u USERNAME -c CATALOGNAME -s tdrive -c tdrive tdrive_data.txt

-Further be aware that any errors in ingestion will be logged to `$GEOMESA_HOME/logs`
+Any errors during the ingest will be logged to `$GEOMESA_HOME/logs`.